trampus/VooDooDriver/README.txt

    <div id="foo" save="my-div" />, this stores the div element under the ref "my-div", which can only be used by the <dnd>
    soda command.
 See Drag'n Drop example for more info.
 9.)VooDooDriver now supports the <execute> command.
 See Notes for more info on this.
+10.)assertPage: The assertPage code from Soda is now longer hardcoded into the product.
+Now you have to use a command line option called: --assertpagefile=<some file>  See more on assertPage in the Notes section of this readme.

 Notes: